robertgshaw2-neuralmagic/nm-roboflow/README.md

 from requests_toolbelt.multipart.encoder import MultipartEncoder

 class RoboflowLogger(BaseLogger):

+    # the arguments to the construction will be defined in the config file
     def __init__(self, dataset_name: str, api_key: str):
         # per Roboflow docs
         self.upload_url = f"https://api.roboflow.com/dataset/{dataset_name}/upload?api_key={api_key}"
         super(RoboflowLogger, self).__init__()

+    # this function will be called from DeepSparse Server, based on the config
     def log(self, identifier: str, value: typing.Any, category: typing.Optional[str]=None):
         if category == MetricsCategories.DATA:
             # unpacks value and converts to image in a buffer